 - (1) MGSD may offer Credit by Demonstrated Mastery assessments and CTE Proof of Learning assessments outside of existing State testing windows. - (2) MCC may enroll MGSD students in community college courses prior to their eleventh grade year without the student meeting the requirements for ninth and tenth grade students pursuant to subdivision (4) of G.S.
 115D-20. - (3) Students participating in the Program shall have access to all community college courses at MCC, regardless of pathway selection. - (4) MGSD may replace any high school graduation credit requirement, except those outlined in this subdivision, with either community college courses offered by MCC or locally developed CBE courses that are consistent with the student's pathway.
 MGSD shall not replace any graduation credit requirements in the following subject areas: - a.
 English. - b.
 Mathematics. - c.
 Science. - d.
-Social Studies. - (5) MGSD may operate any high school in the local school administrative unit consistent with the flexibilities of a school operating under a restart model pursuant to G.S.
-115C-105.37B(a)(2).
+Social Studies. - (5) All schools in MGSD shall be deemed to have been continuously operating under a modified calendar since the 2003-2004 school year for purposes of G.S.
+115C-84.2(d).
+MGSD may align their school calendar with the MCC calendar.